Our work centers around working with remarkable organizations across Greater Hartford County

 Achilles International

 Achilles International helps people with disabilities by offering athletic programs and social connections.
 They've empowered over 150,000 people with disabilities to participate in athletic events since 1983.
-This grant will fund Achilles International’s participation in the Hartford Marathon to cover race registration fees for 17 athletes, adaptive equipment tune-ups for handcycles, and a dedicated team tent with accessible restrooms on race day.
+This grant funded Achilles International’s participation in the Hartford Marathon to cover race registration fees for 17 athletes, adaptive equipment tune-ups for handcycles, and a dedicated team tent with accessible restrooms on race day.

 The Hartford Marathon Foundation

 Hartford Marathon Foundation’s mission is to promote healthy living through fitness and physical activity for people of all ages, abilities, ethnicities, gender identities, orientations and experience levels.
 Their main focus is the flagship Eversource Hartford Marathon annual event, engaging more than 53,000 people in 2023.
-This grant will fund the Adaptive Athlete Zone at The 2024 Eversource Hartford Marathon to provide wheelchair athletes with an inclusive, private space.
+This grant funded the Adaptive Athlete Zone at The 2024 Eversource Hartford Marathon to provide wheelchair athletes with an inclusive, private space.

 Hospital for Special Care